Interventions include health education or counselling, skills-building and contraception education

-Interventions for preventing unintended pregnancy include any activity (health education or counselling only, health education plus skills-building, health education plus contraception education, contraception education and distribution, faith-based group or individual counselling) designed to: increase adolescents’ knowledge and attitudes relating to risk of unintended pregnancies; promote delay in initiation of sexual intercourse; encourage consistent use of birth control methods and reduce unintended pregnancies.
+Interventions for preventing unintended pregnancy include any activity (health education or counselling only, health education plus skills-building, health education plus contraception education, contraception education and distribution, faith-based group or individual counselling) designed to increase adolescents’ knowledge and attitudes relating to risk of unintended pregnancies; promote delay in initiation of sexual intercourse; encourage consistent use of birth control methods and reduce unintended pregnancies.

 Oringanje, C.; Meremikwu, M.M.; Eko, H.; Esu, E.; Meremikwu, A.; Ehiri, J.E.
 Interventions for preventing unintended pregnancies among adolescents.
-Cochrane Database of Systematic Reviews (2016) DOI: 10.1002/14651858.CD005215]
+Cochrane Database of Systematic Reviews (2016) DOI: 10.1002/14651858.CD005215.pub3